 The Department of Kinesiology provides students with the opportunity to pursue an undergraduate degree emphasizing exercise science and exercise research.
 The department has well-equipped laboratories in Exercise Physiology, Exercise Biochemistry, and Sport Biomechanics.

 Students will be admitted to the Exercise Science major as first-year students.
 Transfer admissions will be considered in accordance with the Exercise Science major (twice per year – October 1 and February 1 application deadlines).
 Transfer applicants should be in good academic standing at the time of application, with those who hold a 3.0 or higher given greater consideration.
 Admission is highly competitive, with preference being given to students with strong preparation in mathematics and science.

 Exercise Science prepares students to analyze sport and exercise performance in a physiological context.
 The majority of students use this major to prepare for graduate study in exercise physiology, medicine, physician assistant programs, athletic training, physical therapy, and other health-related fields, or employment in exercise-related professions.
 Students complete coursework in general education, cognate areas, and kinesiology.
 Requirements include: BIOL 1107, 1108; CHEM 1127Q, 1128Q; CHEM 2241 or 2443; COMM 1100; MATH 1060Q or 1131Q; MCB 2000 or 3010; NUSC 1165; PHYS 1201Q, 1202Q; PNB 2264, 2265; PSYC 1100; STAT 1000Q or 1100Q; KINS 1100, 1160 (when taken as “Free Weight Training”), 1160 (when taken as “First Aid and CPR”), 2227, 3320, 3522, 3530/W, 3545/W, 4205/W, 4500, 4510/W.

 All students in the Department of Kinesiology will be required to successfully complete two writing intensive courses within the College of Agriculture, Health and Natural Resources.
-The W courses in each of the major program fields will develop writing skills specific to the content area domain and will be consistent with the practices of professionals in the areas of athletic training and exercise physiology.
-Courses that will satisfy the W requirement include KINS 3099W, 3155W, 3165W, 3530W, 3697W, and 4510W.
-The information literacy competency requirement for students in the Department of Kinesiology will be satisfied by the successful completion of the W courses within each major.
+The W courses will develop writing skills specific to the content area domain and will be consistent with the practices of professionals in the areas of exercise physiology and exercise-related fields.
+Courses that will satisfy the W requirement include KINS 3099W, 3530W, 3545W, 3697W, 4205W, and 4510W.
+The information literacy competency requirement for students in the Department of Kinesiology will be satisfied by the successful completion of the W courses within the major.